World

 Game

 Welcome to our NBA ATS Standings and Trends page here at OddsTrader.
-This is where you can find out how all the teams in the National Basketball Association are doing against the spread and the moneyline, as well as their over/under records, recent performance, and more.
+This is where you can find the current standings for how all the teams in the National Basketball Association are doing against the spread and the moneyline, as well as their over/under records, recent performance and more.

 As each new NBA season rolls around, the first rankings you’ll see will be based on the regular season results for each team; playoff standings will be provided once the postseason begins, with each of the teams eligible included in the mix.